George Lucas gave every Gen X boy and some girls their childhood through his visionary work on “Star Wars.”

 Remember how great the Anakin versus Obi-Wan duel is in “Revenge of the Sith?”
 Lucas buddy Steven Spielberg had a hand in that.

-In “Empire,” Lucas tried to get director Irvin Kershner to drop Han Solo’s reply of “I know” to Leia’s “I love you!”
-That moment went on to be an epic in the saga.
+In “Empire,” Lucas tried to get director Irvin Kershner to drop Han Solo’s reply of “I know” to Leia’s “I love you!” nearly killing an epic moment in the saga.

 The crafting problem goes all the way back to the granddaddy of the saga, “A New Hope.”